 - Off-campus housing, which is not owned or operated by U-M, is extensive and varied.
 Although compliance with laws on those premises is not the responsibility of U-M, the University’s Off-Campus Housing program assists members of the University community in understanding the local housing market, and can provide some guidance around compliance issues that you confront in your off-campus housing.
 Student Legal Services can also assist you with housing compliance and landlord/tenant issues.
 See also the UM-Flint Off-Campus Housing and UM-Dearborn Housing Referral Service.

 - There are several child care facilities operated by U-M, including four in Ann Arbor, one in Flint and one in Dearborn.
 U-M also provides sick child services through Kids Kare at Home.
-Many of the same compliance issues described above for U-M Housing apply to staff running child care facilities – and compliance with them is supported by OSEH, Public Safety, Facilities and Operations and Human Resources.
+Many of the same compliance issues described above for U-M Housing apply to staff running child care facilities – and compliance with them is supported by EHS, Public Safety, Facilities and Operations and Human Resources.

 Things to remember

 - University Housing offers a wide variety of resources on their website, to help you acquaint you with the residence halls or apartment communities.

 - If you live in U-M housing or use the child care facilities, you need to understand the rules and regulations that apply to those facilities, as your non-compliance with those rules has the potential to affect a large community of people – as well as U-M’s legal compliance and reputation as an institution.